 Welcome to DroneDeploy!
 This is a document to help you get setup and flying with the DroneDeploy app for flight automation.
-Please see our Supported Drones for information on compatibility with your aircraft and operating system.
+Please see our Supported Drones and Supported Devices articles for information on compatibility with your aircraft and operating system.

 Below is a quick overview of using the DroneDeploy app:

 To use DroneDeploy, you will need to upgrade to the latest firmware for your aircraft and make sure your aircraft is fully calibrated.
-Uncalibrated hardware and out-of-date firmware are the two most common issues that prevent people from flying.
+Uncalibrated hardware and out-of-date firmware are the two most common issues that prevent people from flying or causes unexpected behavior.

 How to check firmware

 Connect your controller and drone to your mobile device and open up DJI Go.
 The first screen that is shown will also load firmware updates as it first searches for those updates.
 Enter your drone if it appears there are no pending firmware updates, and ensure that the aircraft status is 'Normal - Ready (GPS)'

 At this point, you've confirmed that your drone is updated and you're now out in the field at your takeoff point.